 Though fainting could be a result of getting up too quickly or the medicine that you're currently taking, it could also be a result of a hidden heart problem.
 According to Mayo Clinic, that drop in blood pressure that resulted in your fainting spell could be due to a rupture of your aorta.
 This rupturing happens in a weakened area of the aortic wall, with high blood pressure stressing out the tissue and leading to the initial tear.

 You have an ache in your left arm or shoulder.

 Sometimes a lack of oxygen to your extremities will present itself in your left arm or shoulder.
 "The ache in the left arm and shoulder is a sign of angina," says Velikova.
 "The heart muscle cells are dying and the pain indicates the lack of oxygen supply."
 Though angina is not a heart attack, if left untreated, it can lead to one.

 Contrary to popular belief, the pain associated with a heart attack doesn't just occur in the chest—it can occur anywhere in your upper body, according to the Cleveland Clinic.
 When the heart is struggling to work properly, it can activate nerves that cause pain elsewhere, including the back.
 If you're dealing with back pain and discomfort that doesn't seem to be triggered by anything at all, it might be time to see a doctor.

 You're having difficulty sleeping.

 Insomnia isn't just a risk factor for heart disease—it can also be a symptom as well.
 According to the American College of Cardiology, "evidence is mounting for prospective links between insomnia and hypertension, cardiovascular events, and death."
-If you find yourself tossing and turning due to shortness of breath, the safest thing to do is to consult with a doctor—stat.
-And for more symptoms to be aware of, Here Are 40 Health Symptoms You Need to Know About.
+If you find yourself tossing and turning, particularly if it's due to shortness of breath, the safest thing to do is to consult with a doctor—stat.